oddbird/css-sandbox/src/toggles/explainer.md

 - off-canvas menus

-However, there are also use-cases for a toggle to have less invasive impact:
+However, there are also use-cases for a toggle to have more complex style impact:

 - light/dark/high-contrast/auto color themes
 - adjusting font sizes